zehengl/django-survey/README.md

 ]
 ```

-Add an URL entry to your project’s urls.py, for example:
+Add a URL entry to your project’s urls.py, for example:

 ```python
 from django.conf import settings